Vitols999/QMS-WIKI/AdvProjects.md

 * *The workspace is not the location for saving data permanently.
 Save data, if any possible, in databases.*
 * *Use the data selection checkboxes in databases for loading into the workspace only those data you want to work with.*
 * *Don't abuse the workspace as a database.
-The workspace is not the intended location for loading everything to it and then blend out again almost everything but a few items.*
+The workspace is not the intended location for loading everything to it and then blend out again almost everything but a few items.
+Having lots of items in the workspace puts stress on your system and slows down everything.
+Don't do it.
+Store your stuff in the database and load only the stuff you like to have visible into the workspace.*

 ## Summary projects and drop zones